TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-benefitsoffers-activationextensionrequest.md

    * 30 days pass since the start of the free trial
    * Unable to create/ upgrade to another support plan

       * Make sure to sign in to Azure account center as account admin.
-If you already have a subscription add a payment method to re-activate it.
+If you already have a subscription add a payment method to reactivate it.
 Please make sure to wait for few hours for the process completion
       * The credit card linked to the current plan might have spending limit on or some issue.
 Please try linking to another card

 **Note**: Support plans are billed like separate subscriptions and have subscription ID’s associated with them for billing purposes.
 All subscriptions on an account will receive the benefits associated with that support plan.<br>